Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 wildcards, no management of singular/plural, etc.).
 Nevertheless, it provides the facets to improve the results (requires the module [Reference]).

-An adapter is available for [Solr], one of the most used search engine.
+An adapter is available for [Solr], one of the most common search engine.

 For the standard advanced form, it adds some fields to the advanced search form to make search more precise.